gerhardfechteler/Deep-Learning-Inference/README.md

 # Deep-Learning-Inference
 Marginal Effect based Inference in the Deep Learning Framework

 The module MLP_module contains the class MLP, which is an implements the algorithms presented in the paper "Marginal Effect based Inference in the Deep Learning Framework", soon available on arXiv.
+The link will be added here.

 Class for training a MLP, making predictions, computing marginal effects, computing the asymptotic conditional marginal effect distribution and estimating confidence intervals for the marginal effects.